indrajithbandara/Aesalon-Engine/README.md

 # Falcon Engine
-The Falcon Game Engine project.
+Welcome to the Falcon Game Engine project, an effort to build a lightweight, fast and powerful 3D game engine in C using the GLFW library & the Sandford C Library.

 Building
 ========

 **Linux**
 Run build.sh and select the compiler you wish to use to compile the project.
 Then run install.sh to install the project on your system.

 **Windows**
 There is no real reason why this project won't work on Windows but I haven't written any scripts or made any efforts to make it easily installable on it yet.

 Dependencies
 ============
-Falcon currently depends on OpenGL and GLFW.
+ - OpenGL
+ - GLFW3

 Notes
 =====